learn-co-curriculum/dsc-bias-variance-trade-off-lab/README.md

     return np.mean([yi**2 for yi in y_hat]) - np.mean(y_hat)**2
 ```

 ## Use your functions to calculate the bias and variance of your model.
-Do this seperately for the train and test sets.
+Do this separately for the train and test sets.

 ```python